What is Surplus Lines?

 While excess and surplus lines insurers are not included in the Texas Guaranty Fund, which will pay up to $300,000 per claim if the insurer fails, they are obligated to meet other stringent financial requirements to protect the consumer:

-- Insurers based in the U.S., known as foreign insurers, must maintain a capital of $15 million.
+- Insurers based in the U.S. but outside of Texas, known as foreign insurers, must maintain a capital of $15 million.

 - Insurers based outside the U.S., which are referred to as alien insurers, are required to maintain $45 million.